 Applicants that are accepted to the program are required to participate in all aspects of it, and should not make any other professional or personal commitments during the program that would prohibit full participation.

 There are a number of items you will need to complete the application – so please allow yourself adequate time to prepare all of the required information.
 Ideally you will have everything ready when you begin the online application, however, our online system will allow you to begin the process and come back to it later if necessary.

-All application materials must be submitted by the end of the day on March 3rd, 2014 for full consideration.
+All application materials must be submitted by noon EST on Monday, February 16, 2015 for full consideration.
 Incomplete applications will not be considered.

 Aside from your personal contact and academic information here are some of the things you’ll need to complete the application.
 For the essays, you might find it easier to write them in advance, and then cut & paste them into the form.